Teachinghearts |

 In our realm of possibilities, these are possible explanations:

-- A Mental and Spiritual Oneness.
+- A Mental And Spiritual Oneness (Unity).
 They are three in one by the nature of their unique close relationship.
 They agree on all things and support each other.
 A committee.
-We find a similar picture in the marriage of two people who God says must become "one flesh".
+We find a similar picture in the marriage of two people who God says must become "one flesh" (Genesis 2: 24 and Ephesians 5: 31).

 - A Physical Oneness.
 There is a physical reality we cannot understand because we rarely see examples of it in nature.
 Some species e.g. worms are two creatures in one body and conjoined twins share one body but have their own thoughts and personalities.